Consuming Calcium-rich foods in your daily routine helps to maintain different areas of your health, including your teeth.

 Vegetables like kale provide about 179 mg of calcium or cup, frozen collard greens provide 357 mg of calcium and cooked spinach provides 257 mg of calcium.

-These provide you enough calcium.
+These provide you with enough calcium.
 Moreover, they are a powerhouse when it comes to other nutrients, are low in calories, and high in fiber which is great for your overall health.

 8# Canned Fish